Kharacternyk/pacwall/README.rst

             [ -o OUTPUT ]
             [ -S SCREEN_SIZE ]

+            Use -D to enable integration with desktop environments.
             Use -i to suppress wallpaper setting.
             All colors may be specified either as
             - a color name (black, darkorange, ...)